 2. Keep Your House Dust-Free

-It even better to vacuum or wipe down sofa and other furnishings frequently.
+It even better to vacuum or wipe down the sofa and other furnishings frequently.
 They accumulate surface debris, pet hair, and other small particles over time, which not only make your house look dirtier but also reduces their life.
-Here’s a definitive guide to buy the right carper cleaner for your home.

 3. Maintain Your Kitchen